Georgia–Ukraine relations: Russian invasion of Ukraine

 Ukraine's intelligence released a statement accusing Georgia of helping Russia to evade international sanctions.
 Tbilisi has responded by calling accusations "misinformation" and "totally unacceptable", asking Kyiv to provide evidence or apologize.
-Ukraine's Foreign Minister Dmytro Kuleba stated that Kyiv was still awaiting confirmation from Georgia that it supported Ukraine and not Russia.
+Ukraine's foreign minister Dmytro Kuleba stated that Kyiv was still awaiting confirmation from Georgia that it supported Ukraine and not Russia.
 The Georgian Government denied any claims of helping Russia to evade sanctions, highlighting that Georgia "strictly observed" all international sanctions imposed on Russia and did everything it could to support Ukraine politically and diplomatically.
 Nikoloz Samkharadze, Chair of Foreign Relations Committee of Georgian Parliament in an interview with Vice stated that "Georgia is the most exposed country in the world to the Russian aggression.
 The Russian troops are stationed 30 kilometers away from where we are sitting right now, from the heart of the Tbilisi.
 So, in this circumstances, I think Georgia is punching above its weight when it supports Ukraine at diplomatic forum, politically and also in humanitarian dimension".

 Georgian authorities claimed that the Ukrainian government falsely accused Georgia of helping Russia to evade sanctions in order to drag Georgia into the war against Russia.
 Vice Prime Minister of Georgia Tea Tsulukiani accused the Ukrainian Government of repeating the narratives of the party of Mikheil Saakashvili about Russia evading international sanctions through Georgia.

-On June 26, 2022, Ukrainian President Zelensky has signed a decree dismissing Ukraine's Ambassador to Georgia, Ihor Dolhov.
+On 26 June 2022, Ukrainian president Zelensky has signed a decree dismissing Ukraine's ambassador to Georgia, Ihor Dolhov.

-On July 1, 2023, Ukraine sanctioned Georgian Airways for its resuming flights to Russia after Russian president Vladimir Putin lifted a ban on airline flights with Georgia.
+On 1 July 2023, Ukraine sanctioned Georgian Airways for its resuming flights to Russia after Russian president Vladimir Putin lifted a ban on airline flights with Georgia.

-On July 3, 2023, President Zelensky ordered expulsion of Georgian ambassador from Kyiv, this was done after Zelensky accused the Georgian government of "killing Saakashvili in prison".
+On 3 July 2023, President Zelensky ordered expulsion of Georgian ambassador from Kyiv, this was done after Zelensky accused the Georgian government of "killing Saakashvili in prison".
 According to Zelensky, Ukraine had "repeatedly called on official Tbilisi to stop this mockery and agree on the return of Saakashvili to Ukraine."

-On July 20, 2023, Georgian Prime Minister Irakli Garibashvili said that Ukraine was working to sabotage Georgia's efforts to join the European Union, saying that Ukraine was pressuring the European Union not to grant Georgia candidate status for membership of the EU.
+On 20 July 2023, Georgian prime minister Irakli Garibashvili said that Ukraine was working to sabotage Georgia's efforts to join the European Union, saying that Ukraine was pressuring the European Union not to grant Georgia candidate status for membership of the EU.

-On September 18, 2023, the State Security Service of Georgia (SSSG) published a statement, saying that some Ukrainian officials were conspiring with the Georgian opposition to overthrow the second Garibashvili government in an allegedly planned "Euro Maidan scenario".
+On 18 September 2023, the State Security Service of Georgia (SSSG) published a statement, saying that some Ukrainian officials were conspiring with the Georgian opposition to overthrow the second Garibashvili government in an allegedly planned "Euro Maidan scenario".
 This coup was allegedly planned for the period after a possible European Union's rejection of Georgia's membership candidate status at the end of 2023.
 The SSSG stated that the conspirators provided training to overthrow the Georgian government near the Poland–Ukraine border, with the support of the organization Canvas/Otpor.
 Speaker of the Georgian Parliament Shalva Papuashvili claimed that Ukraine had become a "shelter" for Georgian "criminals" (members of former Georgian government led by Mikheil Saakashvili) in top public posts and that these functionaries had been involved the planned coup.